Blue Heelers season 10

 The tenth season of the Australian police-drama Blue Heelers premiered on the Seven Network on 12 February 2003 and aired on Wednesday nights at 8:30 PM.
 The 42-episode season concluded 26 November 2003.
+The main cast was the same as the previous season.
+Simone McAullay was introduced in episode 409 as Susie Raynor.
+The tenth season was released on DVD as a two part combination set on 4 May 2010.